Live streaming: Facebook Watch

-Facebook introduced a video streaming service, Facebook Watch to select individuals in August 2016, and to the public in January 2017.
+Facebook introduced a video streaming service, Facebook Watch to select individuals in August 2017, and to the public in January 2018.
 Facebook watch is a video-on-demand service that allows users to share content live.
 It allows people to upload videos that cover a wide array of topics including original comedy, drama, and news programming.
 Facebook Live allows Facebook users to include their own "reactions" when someone is broadcasting.
 One of the reasons that Facebook Watch is so successful is because the content is recommended to users based on algorithms that determine what the user would most like to watch.

 YouTube Live

 YouTube was purchased by Google in 2006, and the pair subsequently announced their livestreaming app.
-Like Periscope, users can comment on the broadcast.
+Like Periscope, users can comment during the broadcast.
 Unlike Periscope, livestreams on YouTube can be saved and any user can access them through the app.
-YouTube head of product for consumers Manuel Bronstein stated that livestreaming gives creators the opportunity to "actually create a more intimate connection with their fans."
+YouTube head of product for consumers, Manuel Bronstein, stated that live streaming gives creators the opportunity to "actually create a more intimate connection with their fans."

+Kick

+Kick (also known as Kick.com) is a live video streaming service supported by online betting Stake.com along with streaming personality Trainwreckstv.
+Launched in 2022 as an Amazon-owned Twitch alternative, Kick emerged after Stake.com and other gambling sites were restricted on Twitch.
+Kick offers a 95% revenue share to streamers and 5% to the platform.

+Although Kick is not officially linked to Stake.com co-founders, records show they are the main shareholders of the company owning the streaming site.

+Notable streamers like Hikaru Nakamura and Nickmercs, formerly popular on Twitch, joined Kick, contributing to its average of 235,000 live streams per day as of June 2023.

 Lifestreaming

-Lifestreaming, or lifecasting, involves the continuous broadcasting of daily events in one's life.
-Justin Kan founded Justin.tv as a website for his own continuous lifecasting, and is credited with popularizing the style.
+Lifestreaming, also known as lifecasting, is the practice of continuously broadcasting various aspects of one's daily life to an online audience.
+This modern phenomenon allows people to share even mundane events in real-time, giving viewers an intimate look into someone's routine.

+Justin Kan, an entrepreneur and internet personality, is often credited with bringing this concept to the mainstream.
+He founded Justin.tv, a website initially focused solely on broadcasting his own life 24/7.
+This lifecasting platform eventually evolved, serving as the foundation for a new style of online sharing and paving the way for more diverse content.

+In its early days, Justin.tv was an experimental space where Kan himself was the main focus, capturing everything from his workdays to social interactions.
+This format marked an early example of real-time personal broadcasting using emerging internet technologies.
+Kan's innovation in this area led to the popularization of lifestreaming, which has since evolved to include various forms of content and millions of users worldwide.
+Today, the influence of the original concept can be seen across multiple platforms and in different variations, extending beyond individual lifecasting to live broadcasts of events, gaming, and more.